A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Introduction

 \section{Introduction}

-The Mullins-Sekerka problem is the quasi-stationary Stefan problem with surface tension.
-Its solution describes the time evolution of the interface which separates two-phases that are filled by different materials.
-At a time $t$, one material is filled in a bounded smooth region $\Omega_t$ and another material is filled in the outer region $\mathbb{R}^2\backslash\overline{\Omega_t}$.
-The boundary $\Gamma_t = \partial\Omega_t$ implies the interface.
+The Mullins-Sekerka problem is a quasi-stationary Stefan problem with surface tension.
+Its solution describes the time evolution of the interface separating two-phases filled with different materials.
+At a time $t$, one material is filled in a smooth bounded region $\Omega_t$ and another material is filled in the outer region $\mathbb{R}^2\backslash\overline{\Omega_t}$.
+The boundary $\Gamma_t = \partial\Omega_t$ represents the interface.
 The temperature of the material is denoted by $u = u(t,x)$ for $x\in\mathbb{R}^2\backslash\Gamma_t$ and $t\geq 0$.
-Then, the Mullins-Sekerka problem asks us to find $(u,\Gamma_t)$ satisfying
+Then, the Mullins-Sekerka problem asks us to find $(u,\Gamma_t)$ that satisfies